Susan E. Cross

 - SPN Mentor

 How do people define themselves, and what difference does one’s self-definition make?
 How does culture shape beliefs and practices regarding self and close relationships?
 Why is honor so important in some parts of the world?
-My research program weaves together three central dimensions of human experience -- self and identity, close relationships, and culture -- to address these critical questions about human behavior.
+My research program weaves together three central dimensions of human experience—self and identity, close relationships, and culture—to address these critical questions about human behavior.

-In particular, I have been examining the construct of honor in Turkey and the US (with collaborators Ayse Uskul, Arzu Wasti, and Phia Salter), with a special focus on how honor and non-honor (or dignity) cultures think about and respond to honor-related situations.
+In particular, I have been examining the construct of honor in Turkey and the United States (with collaborators Ayse Uskul, Arzu Wasti, and Phia Salter), with a special focus on how honor and non-honor (or dignity) cultures think about and respond to honor-related situations.
 In other research, I have been investigating Chinese conceptions of close relationships, and how traditional Chinese values, such as filial piety, influence beliefs about and decision-making in relationships.
-Finally, I continue my interest in self-construal, and in cultural influences on self and identity).
+Finally, I continue my interest in self-construal, and in cultural influences on self and identity.

 Primary Interests: